Surya07102000/Redux-Toolkit-POC/README.md

 - **react-redux**: React bindings for Redux
 - **react**: UI library
 - **vite**: Build tool and dev server

+## 🧭 Project Usage Guide

+- Counter: Click +1, -1, Reset to update the global counter
+- Todos: Add a todo, toggle by clicking the text, delete with the button
+- Theme: Toggle light/dark mode with the header button
+- Notifications: Actions show toasts; they auto‑dismiss
+- Posts: After logging in, create a post, search, and mark favorites
+- RTK Query: See `components/RTKQueryExample.jsx` for query/mutation usage

+## 🧰 Developer Notes

+- Store is at `src/app/store.js` (lowercase `app`).
+Import via `./app/store`
+- Feature exports are centralized in `src/features/index.js`
+- Custom hooks are in `src/hooks/useRedux.js`
+- API endpoints live in `src/features/apiSlice.js` (RTK Query)

+## ❗ Troubleshooting

+- Import error for `./app/store`: ensure the folder is `app` (lowercase) and the file exists
+- Unexpected "type" in store: remove TypeScript-only exports from JS files
+- UI is blank: open DevTools Console and check for missing named exports; align names with `src/features/index.js`
+- RTK Query network errors: this demo calls `jsonplaceholder.typicode.com`; ensure you have internet access

 ## 🎯 What You'll Learn